 I'm a graduate Research Assistant (GRA) majoring in Computer Science, with a focus (and minor) in Statistics and Statistical Modeling.
 I'm interested in Machine Learning (ML) and Artificial Intelligence (AI).
-My research interests are in statistical learning theory, unsupervised learning, and building software for the purpose of scientific computing and reproducible research.
-Topics that interest me include Clustering, Manifold Learning, Topology Theory and Topological Data Analysis, approaches to Density Estimation, Reinforcement Learning (such as Generative Adversarial learning!), etc. I have supplemental research interests in the fields of Network Science, Bayesian Statistics, Computational Geometry, Computational Geometry, and Parallel Computing.
+My research interests are in unsupervised learning, statistical learning theory, and in building software for the purpose of scientific computing and reproducible research.
+Topics that interest me include Clustering, Manifold Learning, Topology Theory and Topological Data Analysis, approaches to Density Estimation, Reinforcement Learning (such as Generative Adversarial learning!), etc. I have supplemental research interests in the fields of Network Science, Bayesian Statistics, Computational Geometry, and Parallel Computing.

 I previously worked part time doing research at the Air Force Institute of Technology in the Low Orbitals Radar and Electromagnetism research group (starting 2013) doing either 1) research for an independent project the group received under supervision of Dr. Andrew Terzuoli or 2) supporting the graduate students' research efforts in the group.
 I worked with the group until early 2017.